Back to Newsroom

 2. It’s important to remain mindful of the risks of Web 3.0 at a holistic level when incorporating new strategies as we move towards a Web 3.0 data frontier.

 The annual acQuire Connect Tech Summit 2024 is scheduled to take place from 6 – 7 November in Perth, Western Australia.
 The summit provides an opportunity for geoscience professionals, data management experts or anyone working closely with acQuire’s software solutions experts, to come together and address current and future data management challenges.
-To watch Yulia’s keynote presentation alongside several other great speakers, secure your seat here.
+To watch Brenda’s keynote presentation alongside several other great speakers, secure your seat here.

 Back to top